Software model of OpenNN

 1. Classes

 In colloquial terms, a concept is an idea or a thing.
 In object-oriented modeling, concepts are represented through classes.
 Therefore, a prime task is to identify the main concepts (or classes) of the problem domain.
 In UML class diagrams, classes are depicted as boxes.
-The next figure depicts a starting UML class diagram for the conceptual model of OpenNN.
+The following figure illustrates a starting UML class diagram for the conceptual model of OpenNN.

 OpenNN classes diagramConceptual diagram for OpenNN.

-• DataSet: This class contains utilities dealing with processing and treatment of data.
+• DataSet: This class contains utilities dealing with data processing and treatment.

 • NeuralNetwork: This class represents the concept of a neural network; this aggregates all the different neural network concepts.

-• TrainingStrategy: This class represents the concept of a training strategy for a neural network in OpenNN.
+• TrainingStrategy: This class represents a training strategy for a neural network in OpenNN.

 • ModelSelection: This class represents the concept of a model selection algorithm in OpenNN.
-It is used for finding a network architecture with maximum generalization capabilities.
+Its purpose is to find a network architecture with maximum generalization capabilities.

-• TestingAnalysis: This class represents the concept of analysis; it contains tools for testing neural networks in different learning tasks.
+• TestingAnalysis: This class represents the analysis concept; it contains tools for testing neural networks in different learning tasks.

 2. Associations

 Once the main concepts in the model are identified, it is necessary to aggregate the associations among them.
-An association is a relationship between two concepts that points to some significant or interesting information.
+An association is a connection between two concepts that highlights meaningful or noteworthy information.

 Associations diagram